 Sales and marketing expenses consist primarily of employee compensation and related costs associated with our sales and marketing staff, including salaries, benefits, bonuses, commissions and stock-based compensation, as well as costs relating to our marketing and business development programs including trade shows and events.
+Certain indirect costs, including IT, facilities, and depreciation expenses, are allocated based on global headcount.
 We intend to continue to invest resources in our sales and marketing initiatives to drive growth and extend our market position.